 Zhenyuan Liu joined the IEOR department in 2019.
-He graduated from Department of Financial Mathematics, School of Mathematical Sciences, Peking University in 2019.
-His current research interests include rare-event estimation and distributionally robust optimization.
+He received his bachelor's degree in Financial Mathematics from Peking University in 2019.
+His current research interests include distributionally robust optimization, input uncertainty quantification, bootstrap and rare event estimation.

 Yunjie is currently working as a senior data science analyst at Tripadvisor.
 He holds a Ph.D. in operations research from Columbia University and a BS in industrial engineering from Georgia Institute of Technology.
 His research interests are in pricing and revenue management, data-driven operations management, and their application.